mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 Try saying something and see how well it hears you.

-Now we want to improve the program to make the robot to ask more than one question.
+Now we want to improve the program to make the robot ask more than one question.
 For example, we can try to send questions as commands to the `SpeechSynthesisAction` driver whenever the robot hears an appropriate answer, i.e., "yes" or "no".
 Let's try to express this by updating the code above as follows: